drasrar/phd/README.md

-## APPENDIX A, Contians the Computer Code for the PhD Thesis of Dr Asrar Rashid
+## APPENDIX A, contains the Computer Code for the PhD Thesis of Dr Asrar Rashid

 ## Appendix A1: GSE Quantile Normalisation Script
 ## Appendix A2: Machine Learning code